jillyan/talend-react-training/lessons/step2/readme.md

 In this steps, we transfer servicelocator data collections and show it in servicelocator module as a list.

 # Transfer data to list.

-You could use git command by `apply 0001-lesson2-show-servicelocator-collection.patch` to see the result.
+You could use git command by `apply --whitespace=fix 0001-how-to-set-collection-data` to see the result.
 See step2.png.
 ![step2.png](step2.png)

 I have creatd a assets/servicelocators.json which are fake data.

 ## 1. set servicelocator list view configuration.
 Firstly, we check the servicelocator view configuration in settings.json.
 It defines list and toolbar view.
 In the list, there are columns definitions.

 modify its columns to be:
 ```